MicrosoftDocs/dynamics-365-intelligent-order-management/topics/integrate-procurement.md

 To extend support for inbound transactions and provide transaction visibility alongside inventory visibility, a **Purchase Orders** entity has been introduced within Intelligent Order Management.
 The **Purchase Orders** entity includes the following features:

 - Dual-write support for purchase orders is available so that purchase order data seamlessly flows from Microsoft Dataverse into Intelligent Order Management and is visible in real or near real time.
 - Users can create purchase orders from within Intelligent Order Management.
-Purchase order are then processed in Supply Chain Management via dual-write support.
+Purchase orders are then processed in Supply Chain Management via dual-write support.
 - The **Purchase Order** entity user interface (UI) fields have been designed to meet the specific needs of support for sales order fulfillment scenarios.
 - Transaction status and visibility of purchase orders from Supply Chain Management is directly available to view within Intelligent Order Management.
 - The **Purchase Order products** view is available on the **Sales Order** products tab, which provides visibility to incoming inventory from individual purchase order transactions.
 The **Purchase Order products** view is also available on the site map for easy access to individual purchase order line status at the product level.